phusion/traveling-ruby/TUTORIAL-2.md

 Your app can depend on any gem you wish, subject to the [limitations described in README.md](README.md#limitations).
 You must include the gems in your packages, and your wrapper script must pass the right parameters to the Ruby interpreter in order for your gems to be found.
 In this tutorial, we'll teach you how to manage gems using Bundler.

+Gems with native extensions are not covered in this second tutorial.
+They're covered in [tutorial 3](TUTORIAL-3.md).

 You can find the end result of this tutorial at https://github.com/phusion/traveling-ruby-gems-demo.

 ## Preparation